Alireza-Ahmady/AIFictioneer/README.md

 ## Application Access for Testing

+The username and password for the supervisor and examiner are both my student ID.

 For testing purposes, visit the following link: [AIFictioneer Application](https://aifictioneer.nl/).
 Please note that access to the application requires a username and password.
 For access details, please contact me via email at [alireza.ahmady@uva.nl](mailto:alireza.ahmady@uva.nl).

 ## Disclaimer